 Meet the opposition | Sheffield Wednesday

-As Swansea City prepare to face Sheffield Wednesday at Hillsborough this weekend, we take a closer look at the Owls.
+As Swansea City prepare to face Sheffield Wednesday at Hillsborough on Tuesday, we take a closer look at the Owls.

 What’s their story?

 Wednesday are now in their ninth consecutive Championship season since being promoted to the second tier following a second-place finish in League One in 2012.

 They came close to returning to the Premier League twice under former Swans boss Carlos Carvalhal – in 2016 and 2017 – but have not finished higher than 12th in the three years since.

 It is now 20 years since the Owls last appeared in the top flight, and almost 30 years since their only major trophy – the 1991 League Cup.
 They went on to reach the FA Cup and League Cup finals two years later.